hsachinraj/vsts-javavmlabs/HoLs/Work with Team Explorer Everywhere.md

 10. Once the push is done, click **OK** to close the dialog.

-    At this point you could go manually run a build.
-Or you could change the build so that it runs whenever a push is done.
+    <pre>At this point you could go manually run a build.
+Or you could change
+    the build so that it runs whenever a push is done</pre>

 11. Switch to your web browser and access a tab that is connected to your Team Project.